dylan-turner25/hurricaneDamagePredictions/README.md

 ### Step 5: Validate
 Check how often observed nfip claims fall within the predicted distribution.
-Currently, observed nfip claims are contained in the predicted damage interval 67% of the time and the average observation has a observed nfip claim that is at the 43rd percentile of the predicted damage distribution.
+Currently, observed nfip claims are contained in the predicted damage interval about 90% of the time and the average observation has a observed nfip claim that is at about the 45th percentile of the predicted damage distribution.